Loading...

 Pair with Protein

-Include a source of protein, such as a handful of nuts or a serving of Greek yogurt, to help slow down the absorption of sugars.
+Include a source of protein such as a boiled egg, Greek yogurt, or a handful of nuts.
+This can help slow down the absorption of sugar into your bloodstream.

 Add Healthy Fats

-Incorporate healthy fats like avocado or a small portion of seeds (chia or flax seeds) to your meal to help stabilize blood sugar levels.
+Incorporate healthy fats like avocado slices or a small serving of almonds.
+Fats can help moderate the impact on your blood sugar levels.

 Stay Hydrated

-Engage in light physical activity, such as a walk, after consuming grapefruit or orange juice to help your body use up the sugar more efficiently.
+Engage in light physical activity, such as a brisk walk, after consuming these foods to help your body use the glucose more efficiently.

 healthspan-mbl